JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 5. We want to bring believers together, help them start study groups.
 6. We want the mission to succeed.

-These are the fundamental goals of the Foundation and Brotherhhood.
-Therefore we propose that in forming our association, we should have a direct link with the Urantia Brotherhhood.
+These are the fundamental goals of the Foundation and Brotherhood.
+Therefore we propose that in forming our association, we should have a direct link with the Urantia Brotherhood.
 Our view is that whatever form of organization we set up, it should have rules clearly linking its function with _the Urantia Book_ and safeguards against the organization being captured by zealots.
-One way to achievethese aims is to require that members of our association must all be credited members at large of the Urantia Brotherhood.
+One way to achieve these aims is to require that members of our association must all be credited members at large of the Urantia Brotherhood.
 For serious students of the book it is not difficult to achieve this status.
 To become a member at large of the Urantia Brotherhood is to take a pledge to identify with the aims and purposes.
 One must have read _the Urantia Book_ in its entirety at least once and must be recommended by a general councillor or field representative as well as one other Brotherhood member.
 There are already a number of members at large in Australia and this procedure can be accomplished by correspondence.
-This would help to insure that the association remained responsible and devoted to its primary aim while at the same time being able to accomodate anyone sufficiently interested in _the Urantia Book_ to become a member.
+This would help to insure that the association remained responsible and devoted to its primary aim while at the same time being able to accommodate anyone sufficiently interested in _the Urantia Book_ to become a member.
 In this way it may be possible to reap the benefits of organization while safeguarding ourselves, to some extent, from the worst of the pitfalls.
 We feel that this is a concrete proposal and would ask all Urantia.
 Book readers to think about it carefully and we encourage them to form other proposals.
 Possibly at the next annual conference of Urantia Book readers we could put forth our proposals and come to some form of democratic agreement on the one to adopt.
 Some of the benefits of forming an association, when in these early stages, is to have a centralised body that could keep us in touch with the outworkings and progress of the Urantia movement which would be beneficial to readers — a body which can implement our common goals.

 We look forward to hearing your replies.